What I Read in January

 5/5 stars

-• If you read a lot of thrillers/ true crimes, this plot will feel new and fresh, not predictable or overdone.
+• Even if you read a lot of thrillers/ true crimes, this plot will feel new and fresh, not predictable or overdone.

-• Told from multiple perspectives but it isn’t confusing or difficult to differentiate between the different narrators.
+• It’s told from multiple perspectives, but it isn’t difficult to differentiate between the different narrators.

-• Lots of twists and turns and the suspense builds until the very end.
+• There are lots of twists and turns, and the suspense builds until the very end.

-• Loved this; perfect for a weekend in but could also create good book club discussions.
+• I loved this; it’s perfect for a weekend in but could also create good book club discussions.

 • Read it here (free through Kindle Unlimited).